alarm-redist/redist/task_tracker.md

 # ----- ACTIVE TASKS -----

 **Create MH Ratio Calculator**
 Create a function (along with helpers as needed) that computes the MH ratio for valid new proposed plans.

 **Create Full Pass through**
 In the `smc_and_mcmc.cpp` file make a function analagous to `optimal_gsmc_plans` that runs it for the whole thing.
 For now just stick with doing MCMC moves with a set frequency with the amount set to 1/acceptance rate.
-Need to think about what kind of diagnostics to keep
+Need to think about what kind of diagnostics to keep.
+Right now I think it should just be the number of attempts made and how many were successful along with storing the plans and weights at the end

 **Create Function for Diagnostics**
 Since both the smc and smc with merge split share some diagnostics its probably better to write a function to create the vectors shared between them to avoid duplicate code.